 - Step 2 We’ll confirm receipt within five days

-- Step 3 We approve your design
+- Step 3 We approve or prepare a design as appropriate

 - Step 4 You’ll receive a quote and Legal Agreement within 28 days (42 days if greater than 500 plots)